nzjrs/wasp/index.rst

 Wasp UAV Documentation
 ======================

 Welcome!
-This is the Wasp UAV documentation.
+This is the :xref:`wasp` UAV documentation.

 Documentation
 =================